-Article 17 Interim Judges
+Article 17.
+Interim Judges

-Interim judges shall have the same rights and functions as titular judges, except for such limitations as shall have been expressly established.
+Interim Judges shall have the same rights and functions as Titular Judges, except for such limitations that have been expressly established.

-Article 18 Judges Ad Hoc
+Article 18.
+Judges Ad Hoc

-- 1. In a case arising under Article 55(2) and 55(3) of the Convention and Article 10(2) and 10 (3) of the Statute, the President, acting through the Secretariat, shall inform the States referred to in those provisions of their right to appoint an judge ad hoc within thirty days of notification of the petition. - 2.
-When it appears that two or more States have a common interest, the President shall inform them that they may jointly appoint one judge ad hoc, pursuant to Article 10 of the Statute.
-If those States have not communicated any agreement to the Court within thirty days of the last notification of the petition, each State shall have fifteen days in which to propose a candidate.
-Thereafter, and if more than one candidate has been nominated, the President shall choose one judge ad hoc by lot, and shall communicate the result to the interested parties. - 3.
+- 1. In a case arising under Article 55(2) and 55(3) of the Convention and Article 10(2) and 10(3) of the Statute, the President, acting through the Secretariat, shall inform the States referred to in those provisions of their right to appoint a Judge ad hoc within 30 days of notification of the application. - 2.
+When it appears that two or more States have a common interest, the President shall inform them that they may jointly appoint one Judge ad hoc, pursuant to Article 10 of the Statute.
+If those States have not communicated their agreement to the Court within 30 days of the last notification of the application, each State may propose its candidate within 15 days.
+Thereafter, and if more than one candidate has been nominated, the President shall choose a common Judge ad hoc by lot, and shall communicate the result to the interested parties. - 3.
 Should the interested States fail to exercise their right within the time limits established in the preceding paragraphs, they shall be deemed to have waived that right. - 4.
-The Secretary shall communicate the appointment of judges ad hoc to the other parties to the case. - 5.
-A judge ad hoc shall take an oath at the first meeting devoted to the consideration of the case for which he has been appointed. - 6.
-Judges ad hoc shall receive honoraria on the same terms as titular judges.
+The Secretary shall communicate the appointment of Judges ad hoc to the other parties to the case. - 5.
+The Judge ad hoc shall take an oath at the first meeting devoted to the consideration of the case for which he has been appointed. - 6.
+Judges ad hoc shall receive honoraria on the same terms as Titular Judges.